aditya7iyengar/graphql_-_elixir/preso.md

     - Currently StoreAdmin talks with the Ecto app at the Application layer using Elixir.

+    - Elixir implementation
+        - StoreAdmin makes a query to the Products app
-    - Elixir implementation shows a lack of contextual boundary between apps
+        - shows a lack of contextual boundary between apps

     - REST implementation
         - multiple requests
         - with a proper boundary

     - GraphQL implementation
+        - GraphiQL
+        - Router
         - Schema
+        - Resolvers
-        - GraphiQL
+        - DataLoaders
         - schema.json & Static Query validation

 ## Things to Consider

-* Flexibility comes with Complexity
+* Clear disadvantages of GraphQL

     - Harder to cache HTTP requests as the requests are more dynamic